 Preparing for your appointment

-You may start by seeing your primary care doctor.
+To be treated for COVID-19, you may start by seeing your primary care doctor or other health care provider.
 Or you may be referred immediately to a doctor trained in treating infectious diseases.
-If you think you have been infected with the new coronavirus, tell your doctor or clinic before coming in.
-The doctor and medical team can then:
+If you think you have COVID-19, tell your health care provider before going in.
+The health care provider and medical team can then:

 - Contact infection prevention and control and public health officials